 We compute

 Here the first equality is by Theorem \ref{thm:levine-slice}, the second is by surjectivity of $\eta$, and the third is essentially by definition.
-It is thus enough to show that for some $r >> 0$ and for all $L/K$ finitely generated, we have $I(L)^r = 0$.
-Now $K$ is finitely generated over $k$, so $K$ has finite 2-étale chomological dimension \cite[Theorem 28 of Chapter 4]{shatz1972profinite}, say $R$.
+Here we make use of the \emph{sheaf of unramified fundamental ideals} $\ul{I}$ and its powers $\ul{I}^r$.
+We can define it quickly as $\ul{I} = im(\eta: \ul{K}_1^{MW} \to \ul{K}_0^{MW})$.
+It is easy to see that $\ul{I}^r = im(\eta^r:\ul{K}_r^{MW} \to \ul{K}_0^{MW})$, and also that if $K$ is any field, then $\ul{I}^r(K) \subset \ul{K}_0^{MW}(K) \iso GW(K)$ is given by $I(K)^r$, the $r$-th power of the fundamental ideal.
+It is thus enough to show that for some $r >> 0$ and for all $L/K$ finite, we have $I(L)^r = 0$.
+Now $K$ is finitely generated over $k$, so $K$ has finite 2-étale cohomological dimension \cite[Theorem 28 of Chapter 4]{shatz1972profinite}, say $R$.
 Then $L$ also has 2-étale cohomological dimension bounded by $R$ by loc. cit.
-Finally the resolution of the Milnor conjectures (see \cite{morel-voevodskys-proof} for an overview) implies that $I^l(L) = 0$ for $l > R$.
+Finally the resolution of the Milnor conjectures (see \cite{morel-voevodskys-proof} for an overview) implies that $I(L)^l = 0$ for $l > R$.
 This concludes the proof in characteristic zero.

-If $e = 2$ then the functor $\SH(k)_2 \to \DM(k, \ZZ[1/2])$ is conservative on connective objects by Corollary \ref{corr:hurewicz-conservativity} (compare the discussion of $\SH(k)_2^-$ in the last paragraph of this section), and the Theorem follows.
+If $e = 2$ then the functor $\SH(k)_2 \to \DM(k, \ZZ[1/2])$ is conservative on connective objects by Corollary \ref{corr:hurewicz-conservativity} (see the discussion of $\SH(k)_2^-$ in the last paragraph of this section), and the theorem follows.

 If $e > 1$ and assumption (b) holds (i.e. $E$ is compact), then the same argument as in characteristic zero applies, but with $F_\bullet$ replaced by $\tilde{F}_\bullet$ and the reference to Theorem \ref{thm:levine-slice} replaced by Theorem \ref{thm:slice-filtration}.